-- In 2015, two mobile home parks, totaling 145 lots were purchased by resident owned cooperatives.
-Homeowners in two additional mobile home parks are continuing to work with non-profit housing organizations to negotiate for purchase. - Since 2013, 58 households have used the Champlain Housing Trust down payment program to purchase energy efficient manufactured homes to replace older, inefficient mobile homes or mobile homes destroyed in flooding. - In FY 2015, 258 households received assistance from VHFA in the form of lowinterest mortgages or income tax-saving mortgage credit certificates.
-Loans made through VHFA to these households totaled \$39.1 million.
-Over the past 5 years, VHFA has financed 1,387 mortgages. - The Vermont Center for Independent Living Home Access Program provides home access and bathroom modifications for low-income households with disabilities.
-In 2014, VCIL assisted with 25 bathroom modifications, and 28 ramps or entrance modifications. - In 2015, AHS' support of Vermont's two Home Share programs provided housing matches for over 200 persons. - In 2015, 192 formerly homeless households (consisting of 248 adults and 297 children) moved into affordable housing with a Vermont Rental Subsidy from AHS' Department for Children and Families.
-Among families who exited the program during the year, 87% successfully transitioned to a federal subsidy or increased income and did not require subsidy. - In 2015, over 5,000 seniors and persons with disabilities maintained independent living with supportive services coordinated by AHS' Support and Services at Home (SASH) program. - In 2015, the Emergency Solutions Grant in AHS' Office of Economic Opportunity provided safe emergency shelter or transitional housing to 4,303 homeless Vermonters, one quarter of whom were children. - In 2015, 145 people with serious mental illness found affordable housing with a Subsidy & Care voucher from AHS' Department of Mental Health. - In 2015, approximately 300 adults with mental illness were housed with financial assistance from the CRT Housing Support Fund in AHS' Department of Mental Health.
-78% maintained housing stability for at least 90 days following assistance. - In 2015, 91 formerly homeless families were housed and received intensive case management support through AHS' Family Supportive Housing program.
-86% of families remained stably housed.
-A Legislative appropriation allowed the program to expand to serve five of twelve districts. - In 2015, 912 offenders were housed in the community with service supports through AHS' Transitional Housing Program in the Department of Corrections.
+- through VHFA to these households totaled \$56.4 million.
+Over the past 5 years, VHFA has financed 1,536 mortgages. - In 2016, AHS' support of Vermont's two Home Share programs provided housing matches for over 200 persons. - In 2016, 138 formerly homeless households moved into affordable housing with a Vermont Rental Subsidy from AHS' Department for Children and Families.
+Among families who exited the program during the year, 88% successfully transitioned to a federal subsidy or increased income and did not require subsidy. - In 2016, over 4,400 seniors and persons with disabilities maintained independent living with supportive services coordinated by AHS' Support and Services at Home (SASH) program. - In 2016, the Emergency Solutions Grant in AHS' Office of Economic Opportunity provided safe emergency shelter or transitional housing to 4,208 homeless Vermonters, one quarter of whom were children. - In 2016, 175 people with serious mental illness found affordable housing with a Subsidy & Care voucher from AHS' Department of Mental Health. - In 2016, approximately 335 adults with mental illness were housed with financial assistance from the CRT Housing Support Fund in AHS' Department of Mental Health.
+95% maintained housing stability for at least one year following assistance. - In 2016, 88 formerly homeless families were housed and received intensive case management support through AHS' Family Supportive Housing program.
+90% of families remained stably housed.
+A Medicaid expansion will bring these services to two additional AHS districts by January 2017. - In 2016, 1,144 offenders were housed in the community with service supports through AHS' Transitional Housing Program in the Department of Corrections. - Vermont's annual statewide count of persons experiencing homelessness showed a 28% decrease from 2015, identifying 1,102 Vermonters staying in emergency shelters, state-funded motels, HUD-funded transitional housing projects or on the street, but the fact that many Vermont shelters are full and more than 150 homeless Vermonters remain unsheltered on a given night, indicate that there still remains a need for housing which is accessible and affordable to the population that is currently homeless.